www-splitcells-net/net.splitcells.network/projects/net.splitcells.shell/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

 In other words:
-SVN supports a way, where you can store all your data in one repository, which is split among projects.
+SVN supports a way, where you can store all your data in one repository, which is split among projects, without extra tooling on the remote server side.
 Each project has its own history and can be acted upon, just by using SVN without additional tooling.
 The downside being, that SVN's centralized nature makes it hard to unlock